Saad1926Q/legal-rag/README.md

 ## Project Overview

-So I am implementing a multi-agent RAG system focused on Indian Criminal Law.
+So I have implemented a multi-agent RAG system focused on Indian Criminal Law.
 The system uses multiple AI agents that work together to retrieve relevant legal information and generate accurate responses with proper citations.

 ## Documents